the-scouts/por/sphinx_source/chapter-4.rst

 f.
 Funds not immediately required must be transferred into a suitable investment account held in the name of the District.

 g.
-District funds must be invested as specified by the Trustee Act 2000. :sup:`sv`
+District funds must be invested as specified by the Trustee Act 2000.\ :sv:`#`

 h.
 District funds may be invested in one of the special schemes run by Headquarters.